ostoc/ostoc.github.io/src/pages/stories/not-on-instagram.md

 ---
 layout: ../../layouts/Post.astro
 title: Not on Instagram
-date: 2020-12
+date: 2020-12-26
-description: Instagra add the shopping tab, and I don't like it.
+description: Instagram add the shopping tab, and I don't like it.
 Try to escape.
 ---
 # Not on Instagram